NIS2 and DORA: What a Self-Hosted Stack Must Actually Deliver

 Do CrowdSec or Proxmox Backup replace dedicated compliance documentation?+

 No — they provide the evidence, not the documentation.
 An HA cluster with quorum, restore-tested backups, and central incident detection are the technical foundation you can show.
 The reporting chains, asset registers, and exercises must be maintained as an organisation, though.
-Compliance is not a feature you bolt on; it is a stack built for provability.
+You don't buy compliance as an add-on; it is a stack built for provability.